asolidum/changeblog/content/posts/daily-flash/index.md

 3) Adding titles/text
 4) Concatenating videos into one final video

-I've used a command-line tool called [`FFMpeg`][ffmpeg.link], a comprehensive video utility, which should serve our needs.
+I've used a command-line tool called [`FFmpeg`][ffmpeg.link], a comprehensive video utility, which should serve our needs.
 I'm pretty sure it can accomplish requirements 1 and 2.
 After further research, I learned that it fulfills all our remaining requirements as well.
 It looks like we have everything we need! :relieved:

 So my solution should be a relatively simple bash script. :sweat_smile: